UA picks 6 design finalists for research center

-FAYETTEVILLE -- Architects from nine foreign countries and the U.S. submitted designs for a new academic building with "expanded vision and character" that will form a part of the new arts district planned by the University of Arkansas, Fayetteville, according to a statement from Peter MacKeith, UA's architecture dean.
+FAYETTEVILLE -- Architects from nine foreign countries and the U.S. submitted designs for a new academic building with "expanded vision and character" to form a part of the new arts district planned by the University of Arkansas, said Peter MacKeith, UA's architecture dean.

 Undulating roofs and plenty of exposed wood highlight the conceptual work of six design finalists for the $16 million Anthony Timberlands Center for Design and Materials Innovation, according to renderings released by the university.